 - The applicant's identity must be verified from their passport or other photographic ID and proof of address must be provided.
-Guidance on checking identity can be accessed at GOV.UK - a standalone children's barred list check - an enhanced DBS check (with children's barred list check) requested/certificate provided - · a prohibition from teaching check - further checks on people who have lived or worked outside the UK (see paragraphs 279-284 KCSIE 2023) - a check of professional qualifications, where required, and, - a check to establish the person's right to work in the United Kingdom.
+Guidance on checking identity can be accessed at GOV.UK - a standalone children's barred list check - an enhanced DBS check (with children's barred list check) requested/certificate provided - a prohibition from teaching check - further checks on people who have lived or worked outside the UK (see paragraphs 280-285 KCSIE 2022) - a check of professional qualifications, where required, and, - a check to establish the person's right to work in the United Kingdom.

-Schools/colleges should be aware of the following central government guidance: Criminal records checks for overseas applicants - Publications - GOV.UK Employing overseas-trained teachers from outside the EEA - Publications - GOV.UK Disqualification by Association
+We are aware of the following central government guidance:

+Criminal records checks for overseas applicants - Publications - GOV.UK

+Employing overseas-trained teachers from outside the EEA - Publications - GOV.UK

+Disqualification by Association